rpdrewes/whisper-websocket-server/README.md

 There is absolutely no security in this implementation.
 I run this over a tinc VPN, but if you expose the server IP to the world there are security implications.
 That is your problem.

 There can only be one client connection to the voice recognition server at a time.
-The code does even attempt to use a different filename to capture the audio.
+The code does not attempt to use a different filename to capture the audio if multiple requests come in at once.
+I'm not even sure if the websockets implementation could handle multiple requests at once.
 This could be fixed pretty easily.

 The audio format in the transmission to the server is Kõnele's default raw and uncompressed audio.
 Kõnele supports many audio formats, but if you change the format on the client side in Kõnele, you will also have to change the sox command on the server side.
 The encoding format could be determined dynamically by the url on the server, but this is not currently done.